MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/database-engine/install-a-service-pack-on-a-system-with-minimal-downtime-for-mirrored-databases.md

 ---
+description: "Install a Service Pack on a System with Minimal Downtime for Mirrored Databases"
 title: "Install a Service Pack on a System with Minimal Downtime for Mirrored Databases | Microsoft Docs" ms.custom: "" ms.date: "03/08/2017"